OpsTrail/Kubernetes-Essentials/Cluster_Setup/Kubeadm_master.md

 ```
 ### Initializing Kubeadm

+- Using Kubeadom Initializing the Kubernetes control plane on the master node and Defining the CIDR block for the pod network.

 ```
 kubeadm init --apiserver-advertise-address $(hostname -i) --pod-network-cidr=192.168.0.0/16
 ```
 ### Configure kubeconfig for the User

+- Configure kubeconfig for the Ubuntu user to use the kubectl without sudo.

 ```
 sudo mkdir -p /home/ubuntu/.kube